SCORP: Scene-Consistent Object Refinement via Proxy Generation and Tuning: Implementation Details

 \section{Implementation Details}

 We conducted our experiments primarily using Tesla V100-PCIE-32G GPUs.
 Inference time for each scene is proportional to the number of images present.
-Specifically, for a scene comprising approximately 100 images, the complete inference process of \ours requires about 10 minutes.
+Specifically, for a scene comprising approximately 100 images with a common resolution (\eg, 1080p), the complete refinement process of \ours requires about 10 minutes.
+A detailed analysis of time cost and VRAM usage is provided in Sec.~\ref{app:efficiency}.